Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 http://graphql.org/swapi-graphql

-- Type a Query in the left side
+- Type a Query on the left side
 - Click the ▶️ button at the top
 - Look 👁 at the results on the right
 - Try the following queries...